kubaparol/trenova/.ai/api-plan.md

 - AI models receive structured preference data and generate a complete workout plan
 - Generated plans maintain a consistent structure for frontend rendering
 - Rate limiting is applied to AI-generated content to prevent abuse
-- Cache frequently accessed resources like FAQs to improve performance
 - All database operations use Supabase's data access APIs with RLS policies

 ## 5. Error Handling